Hofls/useful-info/cookbooks/psychology/etc.md

         * Sublimation - transformation of unhelpful emotions/feelings into healthy actions, behaviours, or emotions (e.g. fuel aggression into boxing)
         * Suppression - conscious decision to delay paying attention to a thought/emotion/need in order to cope with the present reality
 * `Unconscious mind` - processes in the mind which occur automatically (e.g. feeling, automatic thoughts/skills/reactions)
-* `Nudge theory` - proposes positive reinforcement and indirect suggestions as ways to influence the behavior of people
 * `Mnemonic` - technique that helps information retention (e.g. imagine a scene)
-* `JIT learning` (Just-in-time) - learn a new concept only if there is a need to use it.
-No need?
-No learning.
-    * It's opposite of school/university, where you learn a lot of stuff, without using it to solve real problems
 * `High cognitive load` - high required amount of mental effort / mental resources
 * `Coping` - strategies used to reduce unpleasant emotions/stress
     * Emotion-focused strategies: